open-resources/physics_bank/content/public/007.Momentum and Impulse/Conservation of Momentum/object_collision/object_collision.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Object Collision
       part1:
         ans1:
           value: The sum of the impulses on the system is non-zero.
           feedback: Consider what it means to have an isolated system!
         ans2:
           value: The impulse on one object is the same as the impulse on the other object.
           feedback: Recall that impulse is a vector quantity!
         ans3:
           value: The change in speed of one object is equal but opposite to the change in speed of the other object.
           feedback: This is only true in the case where they have the same mass.
         ans4:
           value: Each object will experience an impulse, but these impulses will cause equal but opposite changes in the objects' momenta.
           feedback: Great job!
 You got it
         ans5:
           value: Whichever object started with more momentum will continue to have more momentum.
           feedback: Review the law of conservation of momentum!
 ---
 # {{ params.vars.title }}